ShivamShrivastava/Smart-Mirror/modules/default/calendar/README.md

 # Module: Calendar
-The `calendar` module is one of the default modules of the MagicMirror.
+The `calendar` module is one of the default modules of the SmartMirror.
 This module displays events from a public .ical calendar.
 It can combine multiple calendars.

 ## Using the module